JIhaozheng/SUSTech_ESS_Course_Materials/ESS206 Fundamentals of Signal Processing and Data Analysis/README.md

 ### 🎯 Main Focus: Signal Processing

 Although the course title mentions both *signal processing* and *data analysis* 🧠📉, it mainly focuses on **signal processing** 🔊📐.
-In my opinion, **data analysis is more important** for us 🤷‍♂️💻 — but it’s only briefly mentioned and doesn’t appear much in the final exam 😤📄.

 ---